Lioré et Olivier LeO 45: Production

 In May 1937, the Armée de l'Air placed an initial pre-production order for a pair of LeO 450 aircraft, one being fitted with Hispano-Suiza AA 06/07 engines and the other with Hispano-Suiza 14 AA 12/13 engines.
-On 29 November 1937, an order for 20 production machines was received, the first of which being specified for delivery in May 1938.
+On 29 November 1937, an order for 20 production machines was received, the first being specified for delivery in May 1938.
 On 26 March 1938, a further 20 LeO 450 was ordered in line with the French Air Ministry's newly adopted Plan V, which called for the reequipping of 22 bomber units.
 In order to meet French ambitions, which was viewed as requiring 449 frontline aircraft and 185 reserve aircraft, by April 1940, official contracts were also issued for Bloch 131 and Amiot 350 aircraft as stop gap measures, along with another 100 LeO 45 aircraft being ordered on 15 June 1938.

 On 21 October 1938, it was specified that all production LeO 45 aircraft were to be equipped with Gnome-Rhône engines in place of the originally envisioned Hispano-Suiza powerplants.
 However, as a result of this demand, there was considerable delays in the delivery of the first production aircraft.
 During late November 1938, the first LeO 45 was on static display at the Paris Air Show; it performed its maiden flight on 24 March 1939.
 On 28 April 1939, the second production aircraft conducted its first flight.
 Further production issues were encountered as a result of supply issues with Gnome-Rhone engines and associated propellers; as a result, it was decided to fit the type with Ratier-built propellers instead, which reduced the maximum speed from 500 km/h to 470 km/h.